pia-foss/tunnel-apple/README.md

 The goal of this module is packaging up a black box implementation of a [NEPacketTunnelProvider][ne-ptp], which is the essential part of a Packet Tunnel Provider app extension.
 You will find the main implementation in the `PIATunnelProvider` class.

-Currently, the extension supports VPN over [UDP sockets only][ne-udp].
+Currently, the extension supports VPN over both [UDP][ne-udp] and [TCP][ne-tcp] sockets.
 A debug log snapshot is optionally maintained and shared to host apps via `UserDefaults` in a shared App Group.

 ## Known issues